GabrielSGoncalves/deel-data-engineering-task/README.md

 - **Replication Slot**: `cdc_pgoutput`
 - **Publication Name**: `cdc_publication`

-Extra informations and tips about the task execution can be found in the task description document shared by our recruiting team.
+Extra information and tips about the task execution can be found in the task description document shared by our recruiting team.
 For any questions, feel free to reach us out through data-platform@deel.com

 # ACME Analytical Data Platform